AngrieDucky/AngrieDucky/README.md

-- 👋 Hi, I’m @AngrieDucky and I am complete n00b at code and such
+- 👋 Hi, I’m @AngrieDucky.
+If you are interested in what I usually do - I do work on some automated testing.
-- 👀 I’m interested in making something fun and something fun to make
+- 👀 I’m already burned out so here I am doing whatever.
-- 🌱 I’m currently learning to becom better at coding and syntaxis of C# to make play around with Unity
+- 🌱 I am semi-proficient in Python and I don't mind it.
-- 💞️ I’m looking to collaborate on said playing around in Unity
+- 💞️ If you feel like collaborating for something, feel free to contact me.
 - 📫 How to reach me: mrangryducky@duckracy.com

 <!---